IBM/ibm-cloud-reference-architectures/README.md

 1. Open the IBM Console and go to the **VPC Virtual Server Images** page - https://cloud.ibm.com/vpc-ext/compute/vs
 2. Find the VPN VSI instance in the list.
 (It will have a name like `{mgmt_name_prefix}-vpc-openvpn-00`.)
 Copy the value for the Floating IP.
-4. Open a terminal to cloned repository directory (or wherever the SSH keys are located).
+3. Open a terminal to cloned repository directory (or wherever the SSH keys are located).
-5. SSH into the OpenVPN server - `ssh -i ssh-mgmt-openvpn root@${floating_ip}`
+4. SSH into the OpenVPN server - `ssh -i ssh-mgmt-openvpn root@${floating_ip}`
-6. Generate a new VPN configuration by running `openvpn-config.sh`.
+5. Generate a new VPN configuration by running `openvpn-config.sh`.
 Follow the prompts to add a user.
 When the command has completed it will generate a file in `/root` on the remote host named after the userid you provided.
 The file name is printed at the end of the command output.
-7. Exit the SSH session.
+6. Exit the SSH session.
-8. Use secure copy to bring the ovpn file down to your machine by running the following command - `scp -i mgmt-openvpn root@${floating_ip}:/root/${user}.ovpn .`
+7. Use secure copy to bring the ovpn file down to your machine by running the following command - `scp -i mgmt-openvpn root@${floating_ip}:/root/${user}.ovpn .`
-9. Import the ovpn file into your OpenVPN client and start the VPN connection.
+8. Import the ovpn file into your OpenVPN client and start the VPN connection.
 You  should now have connectivity into the private VPC network and access to the OpenShift Management Console.

+## Post Install of SCC Collectors

+> Limitations, SCC install script requires human input working with engineering to make this installation not require humans.

+The following post installation steps are required.
+The key one is the installation of the Security and Compliance collector into the VSI instances that are within **Management** and **Workload** VPC networks.

+1. Install the SCC collector into the already provisioned VSI's within the collector.

+2. Create two SCC collectors with private endpoints following the [Generate SCC credentials](#generate-ssc) instructions below; one for Management BOM and one for Workload BOM.

+3. Follow the instructions in the SCC Collector Terraform Module to complete the installation steps.
+[SCC Collector Setup Instructions](https://github.com/cloud-native-toolkit/terraform-ibm-scc-collector#readme)

+4. Once installed into the **Management** and **Workload** remember to activate them to start collecting compliance evidence for you Virtual Private Cloud configurations.

+### <a name="generate-ssc"></a> Generate SCC credentials

+An SCC registration key is required to register an SCC collector with the tool.
+For each collector instance a new registration key is required.

+1. Open the IBM Cloud console to the **Security and Compliance** tool - https://cloud.ibm.com/security-compliance/overview.
+2. Under **Manage Posture**, click **Configure** > **Settings**.
+3. On the **Collectors** tab, click **Create**.
+Provide the following values:
+    - **Name**: Enter a descriptive name for the collector
+    - **Collector Endpoint**: `Private endpoint`
+4. Click **Create** to define the collector instance.
+5. From the **Collectors** tab, click on the collector you just created to expand the collector information.
+6. Copy the value for the **Registration key**.
+This will be needed in terraform input to initialize the SCC collector.

 ## Reference